Sonic Vista Studios

-Sonic Vista Studios is a recording studio located in a 400-year-old Villa in the hills of Ibiza, Spain.
+Sonic Vista Studios is a recording studio located in Ibiza, Spain.
 Sonic Vista offers services such as: audio recording, mixing, mastering, remote recording, music production, voice-overs and overdubs.

 Background

-Founded by L.Henry Sarmiento II, Sonic Vista Studios officially opened in November 2004.
+Founded by L. Henry Sarmiento II, Sonic Vista Studios officially opened in November 2004.
 Conceptually, the studio was created around two main influences: Chris Blackwell's Compass Point Studios in Nassau, Bahamas and Rick Rubin's "The Mansion" in Laurel Canyon, Los Angeles.
 The objective was to offer artists an escape from the noisy city life as well as an inspiring location to create music.